uoftcprg/pokerkit/README.rst

 **Contributing**
 ----------------

 Contributions are welcome!
-Please read our `Contributing Guide <CONTRIBUTING.rst>`_ for more information.
+Please read our Contributing Guide for more information.

 **License**
 -----------

 PokerKit is distributed under the MIT license.
-See `LICENSE <LICENSE>`_ for more information.

 **Citing**
 ----------